How to make a pretty headboard bench without arms.

 This bench is not yet complete.
 We have not attached the seat yet.
 Cathy’s husband was on vacation, and then the heat wave set in.
 Hopefully we will get this bench and a cute little twin bench finished soon.
 When this bench is finished, I’ll update this post.

 I’ve shown you a lot of benches today, which is your favorite?
 I have to say that I didn’t like this bench the whole time we were working on it.
-I didn’t even like it after I got primer on it.
+It wasn’t even on my top five list after I got primer on it.
 I only started liking it after I started painting it black!

 The bench is now finished.